imclaren/blog/_drafts/2014-08-27-specialists.md

 They will already be experts.
 They will already be specialists.
 They will already have been accepted into (and completed) a competitive university course.
 Or they will have already built their own rocket ship.
 Or whatever.

-And ... um ... sorry ... what do you mean:
+And ... er ... sorry ... what do you mean:

 > Why would I want to hire a superstar?

 And:

-> Won't they be a pain in the neck?
+> Won't they make my life difficult?

 Sorry, I can't help you there.
 Well, maybe I should write another article about how to identify superstar employers ...